EmilsWebbod/react-translate/README.md

 # React translate

 Uses the [@ewb/translate](https://github.com/EmilsWebbod/translate) library in the background to translate words and texts.
+Can be used in combination with [@ewb/translate-minify](https://github.com/EmilsWebbod/translate-minify) in production.

 ## Setup